 The Urban Rural Indicator Code (URIC) is an urban-rural classification variable constructed from the 2010 U.S. Census’s percent of the population living in non-urban areas with four categories: 100% urban (All urban), ≥50% but <100% urban (Mostly urban), >0% but <50% urban (Mostly rural), and 100% rural (All rural) tracts.
 Rural population encompasses all population not included within an urban area.
 This measure reflects the rural nature of the immediate environment and may be most relevant for studies that focus on behaviors and risk, e.g., cancer prevention and screening studies.
 The same 2010 values are used for all years.

-Zone ID is a new field representing custom geographic areas with similar populations, and large enough to support stable cancer rates and minimize suppression.
-This field is defined for cancer registries that have defined zones for their areas.
-A crosswalk of census tract 2010 to cancer reporting zone is available for these areas and is used to assign Zone ID based on geocoded census tract.
-Zone ID identifies the unique cancer reporting zone across registries consisting of the 2-digit state FIPS code followed by a 8 character Zone ID unique to a registry’s catchment area
+Cancer reporting zone is a new field identifying custom geographic areas with similar populations, and large enough to support stable cancer rates and minimize suppression.
+This field is defined for cancer registries that have defined zones for their catchment areas.
+A crosswalk of census tract 2010 to cancer reporting zone is available for these areas and is used to assign cancer reporting zone based on geocoded census tract.
+Cancer reporting zone identifies the unique cancer reporting zone across registries consisting of the 2-digit state FIPS code followed by a 8 character cancer reporting zone unique to a registry’s catchment area.

 CDC Standardized Sub-County Geographies

 The Centers for Disease Control and Prevention’s National Environmental Public Health Tracking Program created standardized sub-county geographies that are comparable over time, place, and outcomes.
 These standardized sub-county geographies use census tracts as the foundation, have a hierarchical structure, and generally nest within county boundaries.
 They were created using the Geographic Aggregation Tool to merge based on the nearest population-weighted centroid until a specified population threshold was reached.
 There are three subcounty variables, a 5,000 population, 20,000 population, and a 50,000 population version.
 The values are used for all years.